Melt In Your Mouth Biscuits Using Biscuit Mix THM S with a new FP option, always Low Carb.

 - Preheat oven to 375 degrees; preheat an oven proof skillet OR just oil a muffin pan.

-- Combine the biscuit mix with the REFINED coconut oil, yogurt, egg whites and cream then mix just until blended, don't over mix.
+- Combine the processed biscuit mix with the REFINED coconut oil, sour cream, egg whites and cream then mix just until blended, don't over mix.
 The batter must be more moist than typical biscuit dough.

 For the skillet version of this biscuit: